I have behaved, but not conformed.

 6. Little girls should be seen and not heard

-Even though we are (allegedly) living in more enlightened times, I still have a very strong feeling that women who speak up are “problematic” while men who do the same are “assertive” or are showing “natural leadership qualities”.
+Even though we are (allegedly) living in more enlightened times, I still have a very strong feeling that women who speak up are often seen as “problematic” while men who do the same are “assertive” or are showing “natural leadership qualities”.

 I still feel like we ladies only only handed approval if we refrain from doing controversial things like giving our opinion, or arguing, or standing up for what we believe is right.
 If it’s acceptance and an easy, quiet life we’re after, then we’d better not make any unnecessary problems for ourselves by — oh, I don’t know — writing online.